 Intergenerational programs are defined here as programs, policies, and practices that increase cooperation, interaction, and exchange between people of different generations, allowing them to share their talents and resources, and support each other in relationships that benefit both the individuals and their community.

-- Programs of Merit meet the minimum standard of effectiveness.
+- Programs of Merit excel beyond the minimum standard of effectiveness.

-- Programs of Distinction meet a higher standard and provide greater confidence in the program’s sustainability and capacity to achieve targeted outcomes.
+- Programs of Distinction meet a higher standard of innovation, leadership, and/or best practices and develop greater confidence in program sustainability and capacity to achieve targeted outcomes.

 Programs that are selected to receive either designation will receive: